ansys/pyansys-sound/examples/README.rst

 ========
 Examples
 ========
-These examples demonstrate the behavior and usage of PyDPF Sound.
+These examples demonstrate the behavior and usage of PyAnsys Sound.